hashrock/diary/posts/hello_world.md

 ## Deno blog

 My first impression of deno blog, I like how the system is so thin, quite clean and simple.
 I am also very impressed how domain setting is easy in the Deno Deploy Dashboard.
 It also has an automated certification setup!
 I could setup [diary.hashrock.info](https://diary.hashrock.info/) within 10 min.
 Isn't it wonderful?
-Oh, I want `deno task new` command 🤣
+Oh, I want `deno task new-post` command 🤣

 ## Error